 Then the priests vanished, Nimoy says.
 He wonders if they foresaw the end of the cosmic cycle, but I don't see what good it would do to run from that.
 "No one knows for sure."
 Huh.
 The Mayan cities were abandoned by the time the Spanish arrived.
 There's a charmingly stupid re-enactment of a bunch of monks marching along the beach and burning the Mayan books.

 Orisca explains that this was bad, and suggests that the reason for this religious hostility comes from Christian misunderstanding the nature of Mayan serpent worship.
-Realistically, the monks would have burnt those books if the Mayans had worshipped puppies/ Nimoy laments the destruction of Mayan wisdom.
+Realistically, I think the monks would have burnt those books if the Mayans had worshiped puppies.
+Snake worship was just the icing on the cake.
+Nimoy laments the destruction of Mayan wisdom.
 Without it, we are left to speculate, he says.

 Speculate away, Leonard.
 Speculate away.

 Nimoy runs through a bunch of explanations to explain the Mayan collapse, before wondering whether they moved to avoid earthquakes.
 It seems mostly an excuse to show footage of the 1976 Guatemala City Earthquake.
 Sad shots of ruined buildings and funerals.
 Sad now.